Elmore Smith: Early life

-Making the team but rarely playing, Smith had only three scholarship offers "just by being tall and coordinated," he said.
-He originally enrolled at Wiley College, but he was told his playing time would be limited.
+Smith made the team but rarely played, as he still had no basketball background and did not know how to dribble or shoot.
+Smith had only three college basketball scholarship offers "just by being tall and coordinated," he said.
+Smith was offered scholarships to Fort Valley State University, Wiley College and Kentucky State University, and intended go to Wiley College.
+However, Kentucky State coach Lucias Mitchell called Smith's mother, and he ultimately decided to attend Kentucky State.
+It has also been stated that he originally enrolled at Wiley College, but he was told by the school's basketball coach his playing time would be limited.
 So, he transferred to Kentucky State.